-The topic of digitization is coming more and more into focus for the more traditional industries like the chemical industry.
-As the chemical industry is working in a business to business relationship, the digitization creates new opportunities for all their customers in the markets.
+The topic of digitization is coming more and more into focus for the more traditional industries.
+The chemical industry, which is one of those, is placed in a business-to-business (B2B) relationship.
+Here, the digitization creates new opportunities for all their customers and suppliers in the markets.
 For example, automation, standardization, and harmonization of processes could result in faster delivery, higher quality, and better pricing.
-Finally, all these aspects are beneficial for their customers.
+Finally, all these aspects are beneficial for their stakeholders.

 An old industry is learning new tricks

 If you think about digitization, what is the first thing you are thinking of?
 Maybe, Google, Facebook or Amazon, the Silicon Valley in the United States, a person writing source code or enhanced robotics from Boston dynamics?

-However, the imagination of digitization is most often a new future technology, which would make life easier or allow us to do things we couldn’t do before.
+However, the imagination of digitization is most often a new technology, which would make life easier or allow us to do things we could not do before.
 So, let us face it, if we think about digitization, we don’t necessarily think about the chemical industry.
 However, the digitization of processes, implementation of new software and the automation of routines are recent topics in this more traditional industry.

 What is digitization?

 Digitization creates new opportunities

 As depicted in the above abstract, digitization unlocks new business opportunities which results in new business models and in fact a new market approach.
 With more and more information, services can be aligned and created just for the needs of the customer.
-For example, a company could easily share its information with a broad audience.
+For example, a company could easily share their information with a broad audience.
 In the chemical industry, we can think of different areas for digitization:

 - Manufacturing processes / Production routines